google/android-fhir/codelabs/datacapture/README.md

 Let's start by importing the starter app into Android Studio.

-Open Android Studio, select **Import Project (Gradle, Eclipse ADT, etc.)** and choose the `starter` folder from the source code that you have downloaded earlier.
+Open Android Studio, select **Import Project (Gradle, Eclipse ADT, etc.)** and choose the `codelabs/datacapture` folder from the source code that you have downloaded earlier.

 ![alt_text](images/image1.png "image_tooltip")